Tiring Adventures - Friday Video Distractions with Mike Norton

 As a follow-up to last week's post, I did want to note a few things:

-a good and interesting time.
+Netflix's sci-fi with a horror bent film Synchronic was a good and interesting time.
 An interesting core concept involving the nature and perception of time, in this case something unlocked by a designer drug, and tapping the old theme of the pineal gland as a skull-buried third eye.
 Buried in there is also a subtext about aspects of perception that are generally lost along with youth.
-It's also gotten me to add a reminder to look at the other works of co-directors
+It's also gotten me to add a reminder to look at the other works of co-directors Aaron Moorhead and Justin Benson -- but not in the time I have to work with this week.

 The second episode of The Nevers (HBO, Sunday nights) continued to satisfactorily build that universe.
 We mostly get to spend more time with some of the characters we met in the first episode, and so find more of this Victorian landscape illuminated as we also get to see a little past the exteriors.